-No, this protected cycle route will be physically separated from the carriageway by either a kerb line or a change in level, rather than the line of bollards used on the existing scheme.
+No, this protected cycle route or shared surface will be physically separated from the carriageway by a kerb line, rather than the line of bollards used on the Chester Lane and Clock Face Road schemes.

 How would the route connect to the broader network?